Honkware/data-cruncher/README.md

   python gen_openai.py
   ```

-- If you want to use the Oobabooga Text Gen web UI, use the following command:
+- If you want to use the Oobabooga Text Gen web UI API, use the following command:

   ```
   python gen_local.py